opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

   - **Use Win Auth**: Select this option to indicate that Windows Authentication should be used to set up or update the database.
-  - **Use SQL sa**: Select this option to indicate that the SQL
-        \"sa\" login should be used to set up or update the database.
+  - **Use SQL sa**: Select this option to indicate that the SQL "sa" login should be used to set up or update the database.
-  - **Password**: If \"Use SQL sa\" was selected, enter the password for \"sa\" before clicking the Create Database or Update Database buttons.
+  - **Password**: If "Use SQL sa" was selected, enter the password for "sa" before clicking the Create Database or Update Database buttons.
     - **Show Password**: Select this checkbox to see the sa password in clear text.